top of page

 LMH Health is community-owned, not-for-profit hospital that serves the health care needs of the community regardless of an individual's ability to pay.

 Headquarters Counseling Center is the National Suicide Prevention Lifeline Crisis Center serving all of Kansas.
-When you call from a Kansas area code, your call comes to Headquarters Counseling Center first.
 Our highly-trained volunteer counselors are standing by to listen.

 To transform lives through accessible, affordable housing opportunities for all Douglas County residents.